Child of Grace

 Disclaimer: All of this is based upon the lovely J.K.
 Rowling's work.
-I own nothing except for a few non-canon characters to be introduced along the way.
-All of the paraphrased or direct quotes are from Harry Potter and the Order of the Phoenix, text copyright 2003 by J.K.
+I own nothing except for a few non-canon characters to be introduced later.
+All of the paraphrased or direct quotes are from Harry Potter and the Sorcerer's Stone, text copyright 1997 by J.K.
 Rowling.
-This story also borrows and incorporates several ideas from They Shook Hands by Dethryl, which is posted on Schnoogle, and I highly recommend as it is a great fic.

 Everything is in the British-English spellings and feel free to Brit-pick.